-Over the last two years, there’s been a 47% increase in the frequency of incidents involving Insider Threats.
+Between 2018 and 2020, there was a 47% increase in the frequency of incidents involving Insider Threats.
 This includes malicious data exfiltration and accidental data loss.

 Why does this matter?
 Because these incidents cost organizations millions, are leading to breaches that expose sensitive customer, client, and company data, and are notoriously hard to prevent.

 In this article, we’ll explore:

 If you know what an Insider Threat is, click here to jump down the page.
 If not, you can check out some of these articles for a bit more background.

 As we’ve said, incidents involving Insider Threats have increased by 47% between 2018 and 2020.
 A 2021 report from Cybersecurity Insiders also suggests that 57% of organizations feel insider incidents have become more frequent over the past 12 months.

 But the frequency of incidents varies industry by industry.
 The Verizon 2021 Breach Investigations Report offers a comprehensive overview of different incidents in different industries, with a focus on patterns, actions, and assets.

 Looking at Tessian’s own platform data, Negligent Insiders may be responsible for even more incidents than most expected.
 On average, 800 emails are sent to the wrong person every year in companies with 1,000 employees.
 This is 1.6x more than IT leaders estimate.